CloudDelphi/better-translation-manager/README.md

 ## Why?

 The standard Translation Manager that ships with Delphi today was originally an individual product known as the Borland Translation Suite.
 With [Delphi 5 it became a part of the enterprise edition](https://web.archive.org/web/20020220081654/http://www.borland.com:80/delphi/del5/feaben/translation.html).
 The Borland Translation Suite showed great promise but unfortunately it never evolved from its roots as an external tool and has always been hampered by severe bugs that made it completely unusable in practice.
-As a result nobody uses it.
-This can be witnessed by the plethora of homegrown and commercial alternatives.
+As a result nobody uses it as can be witnessed by the plethora of homegrown and commercial alternatives.

 The great benefit of the standard translation system is that it just works (this is the system itself I'm talking about, not the tools.
 The tools suck).
 Apart from the requirement that you must use  resourcestrings you don't need to do anything special when writing your code.
 At run time you just place the compiled resource modules in the same folder as your application and the Delphi Run Time Library automatically takes care of loading and using the translations based on the current Windows user interface language.